-Corgis and Pomeranians are both well-known for their larger-than-life personalities, especially given their small bodies!
+Corgis and Pomeranians are both well-known for their larger-than-life personalities, especially given their tiny bodies!
 But you may not have heard about their hybrid descendant, the Corgi Pomeranian mix.

 These small yet sassy dogs combine all the best characteristics of their parent breeds into one adorable package.
-While you might be smitten by the adorable looks of these sweet puppies, this designer breed isn’t going to suit all families.
+While you might be smitten by the adorable looks of these sweet puppies, this designer breed will not suit all families.
 They need plenty of training, love to bark, and can be wary of strangers.

-You may not know that much about these charismatic little balls of fluff, so if the Corgi Pomeranian is on your “maybe” list and you’re ready to find out a little more about them, you’re in the right place!
-We’ll tell you everything that you need to know about these fiery little dogs.
+You may not know much about these charismatic little balls of fluff, so if the Corgi Pomeranian is on your “maybe” list and you’re ready to learn more about them, you’re in the right place!
+We’ll tell you everything you need to know about these fiery little dogs.

-They also love to bark, so if you’re not careful, you can easily end up with an extremely vocal dog, and that probably won’t do you any favors if you live in an urban area with close neighbors.
+They also love to bark, so if you’re not careful, you can easily end up with a highly vocal dog, and that probably won’t do you any favors if you live in an urban area with close neighbors.
 Keep reading, and we’ll go over all the points of this breed, good and bad.

 Pomeranians are named for the Pomerania region of Europe, which used to be part of Germany but is now Polish.
 One of their first jobs was in Italy, where they were used to guard over their owner’s possessions and alert them to intruders with their distinctive bark.

-The only way to be truly prepared is to make sure that you’re familiar with the temperament and appearance of both the Corgi and the Pomeranian and that you like them both.
+The only way to be truly prepared is to make sure that you’re familiar with the temperament and appearance of the Corgi and the Pomeranian.
 That way, however your pup turns out, you’ll be happy!

 Temperament & Intelligence of the Corgi Pomeranian 🧠

 Corgi Poms are smart and nothing much will get past them!
-They’re full of energy and action, but they can also have a strong herding instinct due to their Corgi parentage.
-That means smaller pets, or even children, might sometimes end up being herded around the backyard!
+They’re full of energy, but they can also have a strong herding instinct due to their Corgi parentage.
+That means smaller pets, or even children, might sometimes be herded around the backyard!

-Corgi Poms are more vocal than most dog breeds, as one of the Pomeranian’s original purposes was to alert their owners to intruders.
-You can train them to bark less if you start young, but make sure this doesn’t turn into a habit, as then it will be much harder to break.
+Corgi Poms are more vocal than most breeds since one of the Pomeranian’s original purposes was to alert their owners to intruders.
+You can train them to bark less if you start young, but make sure it doesn’t turn into a habit, as then it will be much harder to break.

 These little dogs love their families, but they can be wary of strangers.
-They also have a stubborn streak, which means regular and consistent training is required in order to make sure they’re happy to obey your commands rather than do their own thing.
+They also have a stubborn streak, which means regular and consistent training is required to ensure they’re happy to obey your commands rather than do their own thing.